ramonskie/jellyfin-plugin-oxicleanarr/INSTALLATION.md

 - Check that source paths exist and are accessible
 - Ensure paths use the correct format (as seen by Jellyfin)

-### Virtual Folder Not Created
+### Library Not Showing Symlinked Media

-- Check Jellyfin logs for ILibraryManager errors
-- Verify the symlink base path exists
+- Ensure you created the library in Jellyfin pointing to the target directory
+- Trigger a library scan after creating symlinks
+- Check that the symlinks are valid and point to existing files
-- Ensure Jellyfin has scan permissions
+- Verify Jellyfin has read permissions on the symlinked files

 ### API Authentication Fails

-- Verify the API key matches in both plugin config and Prunarr
+- Verify you're using a valid Jellyfin API token
-- Check that the `X-API-Key` header is being sent
+- Check that the `X-Emby-Token` header is being sent correctly
-- Try using the query parameter: `?api_key=your-key`
+- Ensure the token hasn't been deleted in Jellyfin's API Keys section

 ## Uninstallation